 Every year there are a high number of intersection crashes in Christchurch so be ‘onto it’ at intersections and stay safe on our roads.

-Being onto it at intersections is a way we can all keep safer on roads, and we are rolling out a number of initiatives to improve safety at intersections:
+Being 'onto it' at intersections is a way we can all keep safer on roads.
+We are rolling out a number of initiatives to improve safety at intersections:

-Before turning or crossing into the path of others, make sure to check your surroundings.
-Almost 60% of crashes at intersections are due to crossing or turning into the path of others.(external link)
+Before turning or crossing into the path of others(external link), make sure to check your surroundings.